fivethirtyeight/data/candy-power-ranking/README.md

 bar | Is it a candy bar?
-pluribus | Is it one of many candies in a bag or box? sugarpercent | The percentile of sugar it falls under within the data set. pricepercentile | The unit price percentile compared to the rest of the set. winpercent | The overall win percentage according to 269,000 matchups.
+pluribus | Is it one of many candies in a bag or box? sugarpercent | The percentile of sugar it falls under within the data set. pricepercent | The unit price percentile compared to the rest of the set. winpercent | The overall win percentage according to 269,000 matchups.